HEM-Inc/MTConnect/README.md

 # ---- Release ----
 ### Create folders, copy device files and dependencies for the release
 FROM ubuntu-base AS ubuntu-release
-LABEL author="skibum1869" description="Ubuntu based docker image for the latest Release Version of the MTConnect C++ Agent" EXPOSE 5000:5000/tcp
+LABEL author="HEMsaw" description="Ubuntu based docker image for the latest Release Version of the MTConnect C++ Agent" EXPOSE 5000:5000/tcp

 WORKDIR /MTC_Agent/